 Follow these tips the next time you need to break out a ladder for your home renovation project.

 Top Ladder Safety Tips

-• Use the 4:1 rule, for every 4 feet of ladder it should be 1 foot away from the wall, this will prevent the ladder from tipping over.
+- • Use the 4:1 rule, for every 4 feet of the ladder, it should be 1 foot away from the wall, this will prevent the ladder from tipping over.

 Extension ladders; with great heights comes great responsibility and a greater chance of injury.

-• Grab the rope and raise the fly, or the telescopic section of the ladder to your desired height.
+- • Grab the rope and raise the fly.
+Or the telescopic section of the ladders to your desired height.